DarpanBeri/SIC-XE-Disassembler/README.md

 **xed.cpp**:

-    The file cointains an algorithm that opens an XE object file and its accompanying symbol file, which then disassembles the object code, and generate an XE source file, and XE listing file using the disassembled code.
+    The file cointains an algorithm that opens an SIC/XE object file and its accompanying symbol file, which then disassembles the object code, and generate an SIC/XE source file, and SIC/XE listing file using the disassembled code.

 **xed.hpp**: